 Maintenance of GIC System Model (IMM, Workbook and EPPRE)

 The input data from REs is submitted to ERCOT through the EPPRE which will be stored and maintained in NMMS (IMM).
 The input data from TSPs is submitted to ERCOT using the designated workbook shown in Appendix B provided by ERCOT.
 Based on the PGDTF selected SSWG base cases and the input data from REs and TSPs, ERCOT, in conjunction with the PGDTF, will develop new GIC system models.
 ERCOT will deliver the new GIC system models including the *.sav and *.GIC files to all TSPs by posting them on the ERCOT MIS Certified Transmission Service Provider Information page.
 TSPs will review the GIC system models, and may submit any modifications in the approved format (PSS®E) to ERCOT if necessary.
-ERCOT is responsible for the maintenance of GIC system models and GIC input files, and will deliver the change files (*.idv) to all TSPs through email and by posting them on the ERCOT MIS Secure Area.
+ERCOT is responsible for the maintenance of GIC system models and GIC input files, and will deliver the change files (*.idv) to all TSPs through email and by posting them on the ERCOT MIS Certified Transmission Service Provider Information page..

-ROS Approved: June 9, 2016

 Appendix A - Station Number Range